Material-Blazor/Material.Blazor/articles/Principles.md

 ## Component Intialization

 All Material Theme components need to make intiialization calls to the Material Theme JavaScript libraries.
-There is a special case where this needs to be delayed: dialogs (see [MT documentation](https://material.io/develop/web/components/dialogs)).
+There is a special case where this needs to be delayed: dialogs (see [MB documentation](https://material.io/develop/web/components/dialogs)).
 Some components need either to be initialized after a dialog has opened (with its transition), or to be re laid out.
 Blazor MDC takes an approach where every component can detect whether it is in a dialog.
 If so, it does one of two things: